VisionDepth/VisionDepth3D/README.md

 - **Recommended Range**: `1/50` to `1/20`
 - **Effect**: Lower values (e.g., `1/50`) reduce the delay, creating a more subtle effect.

-## 10. VRAM Limit
-- Description: Sets the maximum GPU memory usage to optimize performance and prevent out-of-memore errors.
-- Default: 0.0
-- Effect: Controls batch processing size to balance speed and stability during rendering.

-## 11. Batch Size
-- Description: Specifies the number of frames processed in each batch.
-- Default: 10
-- Effect: Larger batch sizes may improve performance but require more VRAM.

 ## Depth Map File Requirements
 ### 1. Just Have a Depth map Generated I suggest looking at
 - **Depth Anything V2